MJWootton-Research/Macchiato/README.md

 * [Graphiz](http://graphviz.org) — optional, required only for visualisations

 ## Installation
-Clonning the respoitory via [Git](https://git-scm.com) is the recommended method for installing Macchiato.
+Cloning the repository via [Git](https://git-scm.com) is the recommended method for installing Macchiato.
 Check to see if you have Git installed and the current version by opening a command-line terminal and running:
 ```
 git --version
 ```